WBBO: B 98.5 returns

-The station swapped its "Thunder" country format with co-owned WHTG and WBBO on September 15, 2010 at 3:00 p.m.
-At that time, the station resumed its former identity of "B 98.5", and at that time also swapped call signals, assuming the WHTG-FM identity long associated with 106.3 FM in Eatontown, which became WKMK at that time. some of the staff were a carry-over from Hit 106.
+The station swapped its "Thunder" country format with co-owned WHTG-FM and WBBO on September 15, 2010, at 3:00 pm.
+At that time, the station resumed its former identity of "B 98.5", and at that time also swapped call signals, assuming the WHTG-FM identity long associated with 106.3 FM in Eatontown, which became WKMK at that time.
+Some of the staff were a carry-over from Hit 106.
 In the weeks leading up to the station change, commercials continuously announced "Hit 106 is moving down the dial".
-On December 8, 2010, 98.5 Went back to The WBBO Calls.
+On December 8, 2010, 98.5 returned to the WBBO call sign.